 You'll find mounds of dates at Dubai's markets, but don't miss the beautifully presented dates from Bateel © zeljkodan / Shutterstock

-The de rigeur gift for any proper gourmet, Bateel dates are the ultimate luxury food of Arabia.
+The de rigeur gift for any proper gourmet, Bateel dates are the ultimate luxury food of the Middle East.
 At first glance, Bateel looks like a jewellery store, with polished-glass display cases and halogen pin spots illuminating the goods.
 A closer look reveals perfectly aligned pyramids of dates – thousands of them.
 Bateel plays to its audience with gorgeous packaging that might leave the recipient of your gift expecting gold or silver within: the fancy boxes of lacquered hardwood are worth far more than their contents.
-Alas, they’re manufactured in China, but not the dates.
+Alas, they’re manufactured in China, but the dates are not.
 These come from Saudi Arabia, which has the ideal growing conditions: sandy, alkaline soil and extreme heat.
 Quality control is tight: Bateel has its own farms and production equipment.
 The dates sold here are big and fat, with gooey-moist centres.

 Because they have a 70% sugar content, dates technically have unlimited shelf life, but you’ll find they taste best around the autumn harvest.
 If agwa dates are available during your visit, buy them – you may not have another opportunity.
 Agwa trees only yield every few years, so they’re considered a delicacy.
 Look for them in September; other varieties arrive in November.